 Machine Learning Pipeline.
-The machine learning pipeline requires one CNN acoustic feature extractor and one SVM classifier.
+The machine learning pipeline requires one CNN acoustic feature extractor, one visual feature extractor, and one SVM classifier.
 We train the CNN model off-line on a PC with Intel i7-8700K CPU, 64GB memory and GTX 1080 Ti GPU.
-Keras [16] with Tensorflow [8] backend is used for CNN construction and training.
+Keras [31] with Tensorflow [32] backend is used for CNN construction and training.
 The trained model is frozen and deployed on mobile devices.
-Using acoustic features extracted from CNN, an SVM classifier using LibSVM [14] is trained on mobile devices.
-Both CNN and SVM inferences are performed on mobile devices in real-time.
+We adopt one of the state-of-the-art face recognition model - OpenFace [25] - as our visual feature extractor, which runs on the server for feature extraction.
+Using both acoustic and visual features extracted from deep neural networks, an SVM classifier using LibSVM [33] is trained on mobile devices.
+Both acoustic CNN and SVM inferences are performed on mobile devices in real-time.